The last thing you want to see when you check your mailbox is a ticket from your local municipality for a red light ticket.

 If you choose not to pay your PA red light camera ticket, you could be facing a world of financial hurt.
 Like any parking ticket that goes unpaid, it will come back to bite you if ignored.
 An unpaid red light camera ticket will get sent to collections and will accumulate late fees.
 This could, and will likely, show up on your credit report.
 A negative report against your credit can affect your ability to secure favorable mortgage rates or auto loans.

 - Leaving a red light camera ticket unpaid or undisputed is not worth it in the long run.

 Getting out of a red light camera ticket is possible, but you will have to establish that you were not the one driving the vehicle at the time it ran the red light.
 This could be difficult to do, but you should consider disputing the ticket if you were not driving.

-If you have any questions regarding traffic laws or need a Pittsburgh auto accident lawyer, the SMA Law Group is ready to help.
+If you have any questions regarding traffic laws or need a Pittsburgh auto accident lawyer, the SMT Legal is ready to help.
 You can contact us for a free consultation by clicking here or calling 1-888-976-2529.